mosets/docs/template.md

     }

 ### Hiding Custom Fields {#listing-details-hiding-custom-fields}
 Most of your fields caption and output are shown under the header "_Listing Details_".
-If want to prevent a field from being shown here, edit `sub_listingDetailsFields.tpl.php` template file.
+If you want to prevent a field from being shown here, edit `sub_listingDetailsFields.tpl.php` template file.
 Near the top of the file, you should see this code:

 	$skipped_field_ids = array(1,2);